 Please remember for Out-of-Network Benefits, you must obtain Prior Authorization from the MH/SUD Administrator to receive these Benefits in ADVANCE of any treatment.
 Please refer to the Well Connected section for the specific services that require notification.
 Without Prior Authorization, Benefits will be subject to a \$150 reduction.
-Call the phone number on the back of your ID card.
+Call the phone number that appears on your ID card.